rubys/node-embed/README.md

 -------------------

 * Should we retire `node::Start` or implement it by calling these new wrappers?
-* Is argc/argv the right interface for an API?
+* Is `argc`/`argv` the right interface for an API?
 Should the defaults be different (example: should no arguments trigger a REPL) when called by an API?
-* Splitting `node::Start` into three steps means that some data is allocated on the heap instead of the stack, and some things (most notabley locks) are obtained and released multiple times.
-My intuition is that this is negligable when compared to the overhead of starting a complete node executable, but that needs to be measured.
+* Splitting `node::Start` into three steps means that some data is allocated on the heap instead of the stack, and some things (most noteabley locks) are obtained and released multiple times.
+My intuition is that this is negligible when compared to the overhead of starting a complete node executable, but that needs to be measured.
 * Currently, `nodeExecuteString` is synchronous is that it waits until the event loop is emptied before returning.
-Should an asyncronous version be created, and if so, what is the desired semantics?
+Should an asynchronous version be created, and if so, what is the desired semantics?

 Future plans: